JoGorska/hotel-booking/README.md

 ## Bugs
 1. Issue with accessing data needed to update both worksheets.

     Each set of data: dates, email, room number were local variables in the new booking function.
 Managed to pass various variables to the functions so each value is read correctly.

-2. Issue with Rooms Worksheet - recording new booking - new booking was not apearing in the apropriate column for the room.
+2. Issue with Rooms Worksheet

+    Recording new booking - new booking was not apearing in the apropriate column for the room.
 Found that data is saved under identical column number as it is saved in clients worksheet.
 Found function that was refering to clients worksheet and replaced it with variable worksheet.
 Worksheet wariable had the appropriate worksheet passed to it when the function was called and the correct column in the rooms worksheet was updated.

 3. Issue with lenght of the line:

     - the errors were raised in the lines where the if statement was very long. followed advice from [stack overflow](https://stackoverflow.com/questions/5253348/very-long-if-statement-in-python)

     - the error with very long regex - Initialy I was reluctant to touch it due to complexity of the code and worry that I would break it.
 My mentor Felipe Sousa has suggested solution on [stack overflow](https://stackoverflow.com/questions/8006551/how-to-split-long-regular-expression-rules-to-multiple-lines-in-python/8006576#8006576) which didn't seem to work fully.
 I implemented some kind of different solution that didn't break the regex.

 4. Bug caused by is_empty_cell function.

     The function was supposed to test if the cell is empty, I tried to use it both for validation of new booking as well as cancellation of the existing booking.
 There logic was incorrect and I created the seperate function to is_full_cell - to test if all cells are full.

 5. Bug in deleting the booking from the spreadsheet.

     - the user inputs the dates for cancelation.
 The dates are validated for format
     - next the program checks what was the room name on the first date within cancelation period in the clients spreadsheet
     - the program deletes the booking from the rooms spreadsheet on the basis of what room was within the first day of booking